redkerry135/sodakits-krita-themes/README.md

 4. Copy and paste the `.colors` files, or the zip file.
 Extract the zip file
 5. Restart Krita
 6. Go to Settings -> Themes to select your desired theme!

-My themes are named in a specific format: sodakits Light/Dark [main colour] For example, sodakitsDarkLavender
+### Extra info
-The Light/Dark part tells whether the theme is light or dark themed
+My themes are named in a specific format: sodakits Light/Dark [main colour], for example: sodakitsDarkLavender The Light/Dark part tells whether the theme is light or dark themed

 ### Screenshots